patrickhulce/third-party-web/facades.md

       product it's mimicking)
     * We'd expect the facade to score 99+ in Lighthouse if it's tested on an otherwise-blank page.
-    * Any required images should be small as is reasonable.
+    * Any required images should be as small as is reasonable.
 Using blurred, low-res, or [SQIP](https://calendar.perfplanet.com/2017/sqip-vague-vectors-for-performant-previews/) techniques may be advantageous.